Programs at The Leaf

 Grades 7 – 9 | 120 minutes

 Not each food story is a happy one.
 This program will delve into the political, social, environmental, and economic implications of some very popular plant-based food items.
-Through a series of hands-on activities, we will examine the production of chocolate, avocados, almonds, and coffee among other food crops, their environmental impacts, and the ramifications for global communities.
+Through a series of hands-on activities, we will focus on examining the production of bananas among other food crops, their environmental impacts, and the ramifications for global communities.

 Subject areas: Science, Social Studies, Education for Sustainable Development